eshanama18/Hackathon/README.md

     - changed some workshop descriptions
     - replaced old logo with new logo
     - answered FAQs
+- 4-2-2019
+    - switched the order of sponsors and workshops

 ## Customer Requests

 - Make jumbotron background a picture of the AcademiesHacks